programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 - a rating belongs to the judge/person who did the rating
 - a rating belongs to the dog that was rated

-With these three belongs to relationships in mind, let's look again at the schema in Figure 1.
-Given the two models between which these associations are made (e.g., rating and dog), can we deduce on which table the foreign key resides?
+With these three belongs to associations in mind, let's look again at the schema in Figure 1.
+Given the two models between which each of these associations are made (e.g., rating and dog), can we deduce on which table the foreign key resides?
 Is the foreign key with the model that belongs to another model, or the other way around?

 We've said that a rating belongs to the dog that was rated.
-In connecting the ratings table to the dogs table, we match a foreign key on the ratings table, dog id, with the dogs table primary key, id.
+In connecting the ratings table to the dogs table, we match a foreign key on the ratings table, dog id, with the dogs table's primary key, id.
 The ratings table contains the foreign key.
 And this is how we identify that we would define a belongs to association for the `Rating` class.

 If a model's database table has a foreign key that points to another model, it belongs to the other model.